charybdis-ircd/charybdis-ircd.github.io/_posts/2016-03-07-new-module-api-what-it-means-for-you.md

 Since ratbox, `DECLARE_MODULE_AV1` has been the way that the symbol for the module header has been created.
 It has stayed stable throughout 10 years of its existence in Charybdis and longer in Ratbox.

-Although Charybdis itself has never really had a stable ABI, the ''API'' has largely had additive changes, and maybe the occasional parameter addition to a function or addition to a struct.
+Although Charybdis itself has never really had a stable ABI, the **API** has largely had additive changes, and maybe the occasional parameter addition to a function or addition to a struct.
 Thus, it has remained effectively compatible for many years.

 This update drastically breaks with the past and is a big leap forward for Charybdis.
 Extension authors and those who work on derivatives of Charybdis should take note!